How to Tow a Caravan | Beginners Guide to Towing

 Your local caravan dealer may also be prepared to let you take a caravan on the road – especially if it helps him secure a sale.

 The Camping and Caravanning Club runs Manoeuvring Courses to help increase your confidence when towing.

 Before you tow: getting the right driving licence

 Your ability to legally tow a caravan or trailer will depend on the driving licence you hold, whilst the category entitlement on your driving licence will determine the type of trailer you can tow.
 It’s paramount you’re fully covered by your driving licence for towing your caravan, as it’s against the law and your caravan insurance can be invalidated if you are not.

-If you obtained your car driving licence before January 1, 1997, then you will retain your entitlement to drive a vehicle and trailer combination of up to 8,250 kg MAM (Maximum Authorised Mass), until that licence expires.
-When you reach your 70th birthday, however, new rules apply if you’d like to keep towing, see our Driving Licence Data Sheet for more information.
+If you obtained your car driving licence before the end of 1996, then you will retain your entitlement to drive a vehicle and trailer combination of up to 8,250 kg MAM (Maximum Authorised Mass), until that licence expires.
+When you reach your 70th birthday slightly different rules apply if you’d like to keep towing, see our Driving Licence Data Sheet for more information.

-To be able to tow a heavier caravan, you’ll need to pass an additional driving test.
-The Camping and Caravanning Club has information and a list of course providers covering courses and training to help you reach the required standard, or local training organisations can be found through the DVLA.
+To be able to tow a heavier caravan, you’ll need to pass an additional driving test Known as B+E. The Camping and Caravanning Club has information and a list of course providers covering courses and training to help you reach the required standard, or local training organisations can be found through the DVLA.